wggRobotic/CAD-Files-N10_version_4_0/README.md

 # Robot components

-Here you will find all the essential components of our robot N-10 available as .stp files, enabling anyone to build and modify the robot.
+Here, you will find all the essential components of our N-10 robot available as .stp files, allowing anyone to build and customize the robot.

-Our robot is a rover featuring a Rocker-Bogie suspension system, inspired by the Mars rovers and the open-source project [Stair Climbing Rover](https://www.printables.com/model/194299-stair-climbing-rover) by WildWilly.
-The components have been modified, supplemented, and completely redesigned to suit our specific needs.
+Our robot is a rover equipped with a Rocker-Bogie suspension system, inspired by the Mars rovers and the open-source [Stair Climbing Rover](https://www.printables.com/model/194299-stair-climbing-rover) project by WildWilly.
+We have modified, enhanced, and completely redesigned various components to meet our specific requirements.

 ![N-10_frontview](https://github.com/wggRobotic/CAD-Files-N10_version_4_0/blob/main/Rover_Version_4_front.png)